RayHightower/sicp/README.md

-# sicp
+# Structure and Interpretation of Computer Programs (SICP)

-Exercises related to text: Structure and Interpretation of Computer Programs
+Exercises related to the book [Structure and Interpretation of Computer Programs](http://mitpress.mit.edu/sicp/) by Harold Abelson and Gerald Jay Sussman.